Thabo Chakaka Nyirenda

-Thabo Chakaka Nyirenda SC (born 9 May 1982) is a Malawian legal practitioner who served as the 20th Attorney General of the Republic of Malawi between 2021 and 2025.
-In his capacity as the Attorney General, he held several ex officio positions, including as head of the Malawi Bar and chairperson of the Malawi Council for Legal Education, whose role at the latter institution is to oversee standards of legal training and professional development within the Republic.
-Prior to his appointment as the Attorney General, Nyirenda served as an in-house legal counsel and manager of Ethics and Compliance division of the Reserve Bank of Malawi where he played a key role in strengthening legal and regulatory frameworks for financial integrity and institutional accountability.
+Thabo Chakaka Nyirenda SC (born 9 May 1982) is a Malawian legal practitioner who served as the 20th attorney general of the Republic of Malawi between 2021 and 2025.
+In his capacity as the attorney general, he held several ex officio positions, including as head of the Malawi Bar and as hairperson of the Malawi Council for Legal Education, who oversees standards of legal training and professional development within the Republic.
+Prior to his appointment as the attorney general, Nyirenda served as an in-house legal counsel and manager of the Ethics and Compliance division of the Reserve Bank of Malawi, where he played a role in strengthening legal and regulatory frameworks for financial integrity and institutional accountability.

 Education

-In 2001, Nyirenda joined the then constituent college of he University of Malawi, the Chancellor College where he was initially enrolled to study Bachelor of Arts in Humanities (BAH) Degree.
-One year after studying for BAH, he crossed to the Faculty of Law at the same institution where he graduated with Bachelor of Laws Degree (LLB) (Hons) in 2006.
-In 2018, he went for Master of Laws Degree (LLM) in International Financial Law at University of Sussex in the United Kingdom.
-During his university studies, Mr. Nyirenda actively participated in various extracurricular and leadership initiatives, both locally and internationally.
-While at Chancellor College, University of Malawi, he served as Director of Publications, Information, and Publicity for the Students’ Union.
-Later, during his postgraduate studies at the University of Sussex in the United Kingdom, he was elected as the Black Students’ Representative within the National Union of Students (NUS).
-In this capacity, he advocated for the interests of students of African, Arab, Asian, and Caribbean heritage, engaging with institutional leadership on issues of equity, inclusion, and representation across higher education institutions in the UK.
+In 2001, Nyirenda joined the former Chancellor College of the University of Malawi, where he was initially enrolled to earn a Bachelor of Arts in Humanities (BAH).
+One year into his career, he crossed to the Faculty of Law, where he graduated with a Bachelor of Laws (LLB) in 2006.
+In 2018, he received a Master of Laws Degree (LLM) in International Financial Law from the University of Sussex in the United Kingdom.

+During his university studies, Nyirenda actively participated in various extracurricular and leadership initiatives, both locally and internationally.
+While a student at University of Malawi, he served as director of Publications, Information, and Publicity for his Students’ Union.
+Later—during his postgraduate studies at the University of Sussex—he was elected as the Black Students' Representative within the National Union of Students, advocating for the interests of students with non-European heritage throughout the United Kingdom.